What Happens When HR is Burned Out?

 Feeling burned out doesn’t have to be a secret or a badge of shame.

 You just want to approach the conversation with your boss with a plan.
-Ron Carucci, managing partner at Navalent, and author of Rising to Power, suggests in the Harvard Business Review you talk about burnout with your boss like this:
+Ron Carucci, author of Rising to Power, suggests you talk about burnout with your boss like this:

 - Get over yourself.
 You help people.
 You don’t normally ask for help.
 But burnout is more real than ever.
 If you’ve always had an honest relationship with your boss, he or she will respect how you feel and what you need.